dchesbro/xterm-addon-local-echo/README.md

 ### `.readChar(ps1)`

 Return a promise that resolves when a user inputs a single character -- can be active in addition to `read()` and will resolve before it.
+For example:

 ```js
 localEcho.readChar("Do you wish to see all possibilities? (y/n)")